What is the Readability Score? Meaning and Use Cases

 In short - the higher the reading score, the easier a piece of text is to read.

-If you’re curious, here is some more info about the foundation, grading level, and how it’s calculated.
+If you are curious, here is some more info about the foundation, grading level, and how it’s calculated.

 Some common use cases of the Readability Score

-Now that we have established what exactly the readability score is, let's now explore the use cases and how it can be beneficial for different audiences
+Now that we have established what the readability score is, let's try to explore the use cases and how it can be beneficial for different audiences.

 Education:

 The Flesch Reading Ease score can help instructional designers, teachers, and other educators match the reading materials to their students' reading abilities.
-For example, an LMS app has a Flesh Reading Score analyzing feature that can help teachers draft the tutorials and notes as per the understanding level of students.
-This can help them select appropriate resources for their students based on their reading abilities or grade levels.
+For example, a Learning Management System (LMS) can have a Flesh Reading Score feature that can help teachers create content matching the level of the students.
+This can help them curate the best resources for their students based on their reading abilities or level.

 Content Generation

 Content creators, like writers, journalists, and bloggers, can use the Flesch Reading Ease score to make sure their content is easy to read and accessible to their target audience.
-By aiming for a specific score range, they can adjust their writing style and word choices accordingly.
-For example, a blogging platform can offer a feature to writers to check the readability score before publishing a blog post, to ensure it reaches the intended audience and gets more engagement.
+By targeting a specific score range, they can adjust their writing style and word choices accordingly.
+For example, a blogging platform could offer a nice feature to its writers.
+This feature would check the readability score of the content before publishing a blog post.
+This could be beneficial as it could help the writers reach the intended audience and get more engagement.

 Legalities:

 The Flesch Reading Score can also help in creating legal documents.
-For example, A tech startup is preparing the terms and conditions for their new app.
-Using the Flesh Reading Score tool, they can ensure users can understand the legal terms, rather than being overwhelmed by the complex language.
+For example, it could be useful for any tech startup that needs to prepare the terms and conditions for their new app.
+Using the Flesh Reading Score tool, they could ensure that they write their legal terms in a way that are easy to understand for their users.

 Accessibility: